-Philippine city mayor shot dead by sniper at flag-raising event
+Philippine mayor on president’s ‘narco-list’ shot dead by sniper

 — Jeff Caparas (@jeffcaparas) July 2, 2018

+Since Duterte took office in 2016, more than 4,200 drug suspects had been killed in clashes with police, alarming human rights groups, Western governments and UN rights watchdogs.

+Watch: inside the meth lab Chinese criminals set up before being gunned down by Philippine police

-In an interview with Reuters in August 2016 - the second month of the crackdown - he said he backed Duterte’s campaign but believed drug kingpins should be the main targets, otherwise thousands of people would be killed.
+In an interview with Reuters in August 2016 - the second month of the crackdown - Halili said he backed Duterte’s campaign but believed drug kingpins should be the main targets, otherwise thousands of people would be killed.

 He expressed concern over the way police conducted the war on drugs and the reliability of their intelligence, and that he might be accused of colluding with narcotics gangs.